cxpartners/cxpartners-research-library/README.md

 ### Querying relational data

-One of the most powerful features of Airtable is the ability to link to records in other tables therefore acting as a relational database.
+One of the most powerful features of Airtable is the ability to link to records in other tables, therefore acting as a relational database.
 To query data from a linked record, just add the column name containing the linked record to the `tableLinks` array of that table in **`gatsby-browser.js`**.

 ```sh
 {